 While we are not affiliated with the government in any way, our private company engaged writers to research the Low Income Home Energy Assistance Program and compiled a guide that we believe is simple to use and easy to understand.
 Our goal is to help you get the benefits that you need by providing detailed information on the process.

 Our free LIHEAP Guide is filled with helpful information about how to apply for LIHEAP, program eligibility requirements and how to get in touch with local offices.
-You can view or download our free guide here.
+You can view our free guide here.